BastilleBSD/bastille/docs/chapters/advanced/plugins.rst

 modules, and install any pkgs included in the manifest file.

 Once that is done, you can run your plugin using ``bastille plugin myplugin mycmd...``.
-If your plugin does not interfere with any of the Bastille commands, you can also do ``bastille myplugin mycmd...``.
-Use ``bastille p myplugin mycmd...`` as a shorthand version of the first command above.
+If your plugin does not interfere with any of the Bastille commands, you can also do ``bastille p myplugin mycmd...`` as a shorthand version of the command above.

 When the plugin is bootstrapped, the directory structure should be as follows: